influxdata/docs-v2/content/flux/v0.x/stdlib/pushbullet/pushdata.md

 ### url

 URL of the PushBullet endpoint.
 Default is `"https://api.pushbullet.com/v2/pushes"`.

 ### token

 API token string.
 Default is `""`.

 ### data
 ({{< req >}})
 Data to send to the endpoint.
-Data is JSON-encoded and sent to the Pushbullet's endpoint.For how to structure data, see the [Pushbullet API documentation](https://docs.pushbullet.com/#create-push).
+Data is JSON-encoded and sent to the Pushbullet's endpoint.

+For how to structure data, see the [Pushbullet API documentation](https://docs.pushbullet.com/#create-push).

 ## Examples

 ### Send a push notification to Pushbullet